 This appliance features a main power switch located on the display panel.
 The main power switch is illuminated when it is receiving power and in the ON position.
-The only time that the switch should not be illuminated once the boiler is ready for use is when the switch is in the OFF position.
+The only time that the switch should not be illuminated once the boiler is ready for use is when the casting temperature safety switch has been tripped or when the switch is in the OFF position.